South Florida Educational Federal Credit Union works hard to make your financial data available to you while

 protecting your personal information from prying eyes.
 We have taken great strides to prevent potential fraud by

 maintaining our systems and partnering with experts who we believe will provide you a safe online experience.
 We

-please call our Member Service Center
+please call our Member Contact Center

 Lost/Stolen/Denied VISA® credit cards click here

 As an educational financial institution, South Florida Educational Federal Credit Union wants you to understand identity theft.
 The National Credit Union Administration (NCUA) has released a two part video to help you recognize and avoid cyber fraud.
 If you feel you are a victim of fraud, please contact your Credit Union immediately.

 NCUA also offers a Fraud Prevention Center with guidance and resources related to fraud and scams.
 Protect your finances by visiting the link below:

 We have put together some topics and links on ways to protect your family and avoid being a victim.